DefinetlyNotAI/Logicytics/docs/OUTPUTS.md

 ## Canonical paths

-Each run directory is `output/data/run/<fingerprint>/`, where the fingerprint is the SHA-256 identity derived from that immutable run ID.
-The verified ZIP and its sidecar are published outside the evidence tree at `output/data/zip/<fingerprint>.zip` and `output/data/hashes/<fingerprint-first-8>.zip.sha256`.
+Each run directory is `output/data/run/<fingerprint-prefix>/`, where the prefix is the shortest unique SHA-256 prefix derived from that immutable run ID.
+It starts at eight characters and extends by one only on a collision.
+The verified ZIP and its sidecar are published outside the evidence tree at `output/data/zip/<fingerprint-prefix>.zip` and `output/data/hashes/<fingerprint-prefix>.zip.sha256`.

 For a collector ID `core.<category>.<name>`, a fixed single-file output is named `<name><suffix>` in its private workspace and stored in the run catalog as